show940125/Faster-whisper-Kaggle-Version-with-2-T4-GPU/README.md

 ## English

+### A lifesaver for long transcriptions for media professionals, political staff, and hardworking interns.
-### Welcome to **show940125**'s GitHub repository!
-This project offers media professionals, political workers, and diligent student assistants a solution to overcome the inefficiency of **transcription challenges**.
-It is a well-designed and user-friendly audio transcription method.
+### This project provides an efficient, user-friendly solution designed to overcome the inefficiencies of manual **audio transcription**.

 ### Why Not Use Colab?

-1. **GPU Availability and Stability**: Colab imposes limitations and instability in accessing GPUs.
-Even though mounting Google Drive can simplify the workflow, the core of transcription tasks relies heavily on GPU performance.
+1.  **GPU Limitations and Instability:** While mounting Google Drive can simplify usage, the core bottleneck for transcription tasks remains GPU availability and stability, which can be inconsistent on Colab.
-2. **Maximizing Free Resources**: To fully utilize all available free resources, this project leverages Kaggle's two free T4 GPUs, significantly enhancing transcription efficiency and enabling you to effortlessly complete various transcription tasks.
+2.  **Leveraging Free Resources:** This project utilizes the two free T4 GPUs provided by the Kaggle platform, significantly boosting transcription efficiency for various tasks. **[Update]** **The new code automatically detects the number of available GPUs and distributes tasks accordingly.**
-3. **Reliable Free GPU Access**: Kaggle is a free machine learning platform that offers 30 hours of free GPU usage each week.
-Compared to the unreliable nature of Colab, Kaggle's offerings are more than sufficient to meet daily work requirements.
+3.  **Kaggle's Advantage:** Kaggle is a free machine learning platform offering 30 hours of free GPU time per week.
+Compared to the unpredictable nature of Colab, this is generally sufficient for routine transcription work.

-### Personal Note

-Having moved away from a career in political work, I understand that individuals in such roles might not frequently visit GitHub.
-My dedication to helping future generations avoid the pitfalls of my previous job is the driving force behind this project.
-The current codebase is nearing stability, and any potential optimizations will be explored with the help of GPT in the future.

-### Existing Online Demos

-There are faster demos available online, such as whisperJAX, Whisper Web GPU, and even Groq API.
-However, these solutions lack the ability to use customized models and cannot handle larger audio files (typically over 25MB or approximately 30 minutes of low-bitrate MP3 files) easily.
+### Having moved on from political work, I'm unsure who might find this project (as people in such roles rarely browse GitHub).
+However, driven by a desire to help successors avoid pitfalls from my previous job, I've refined this codebase to a near-stable state.
+I might consult GPT for further optimization possibilities~ **[Update]** **The new code integrates Batch Processing and finer-grained parallel control for higher efficiency.**

+### While faster demos exist online (e.g., WhisperJAX, Whisper WebGPU, even Groq API), they often lack support for custom models or large audio files (typically struggling with files over 25MB, roughly equivalent to a 30-minute low-bitrate MP3).
-### ☆ A Gift for the Worthy~

-This entire setup is currently free of charge, and that is the point.
+### ☆ A gift to those destined to find it ~ The entire setup is currently free ~
+### ~~☆ Added: **FW1.1.1 with Batched pipeline full code (2024/11/22)~~ **[Update]** **The current code integrates `BatchedInferencePipeline` and offers a more complete automated processing workflow (2025/04/22).**

 ## Table of Contents